flare-foundation/flare-tx-sdk/README.md

 ```
 The object of type `BeforeTxSubmission` contains the properties:
 - `txType` the [code](src/network/txtype.ts) of the transaction type;
-- `signedTxHex` the signed transaction in the hexadecimal notation;
+- `signedTxHex` the signed transaction in the hexadecimal encoding;
-- `txId` the id of the signed transaction in the hexadecimal notation.
+- `txId` the id of the signed transaction in the hexadecimal encoding.

 Normally, the callback should return `true`, which grants the permission to submit the transaction to the network.
 If it returns `false`, the transaction is not submitted.